DUE TO COVID-19 RESTRICTIONS, FALL 2020 (AUGUST 1 TO SEPTEMBER 15, 2020) APPLICANTS NEED TO FOLLOW THIS NURSING APPLICATION PROCESS

 - Transcripts showing completion of academic remediation or evidence from nursing counselors verifying completion of academic remediation

-- TEAS V score; the current TEAS success score is 62% but is subject to change.
+- ATI TEAS score; the current TEAS success score is 62% but is subject to change.

 - Approval from Ventura College nursing program faculty for readmission to the nursing program.